 Figure 2-1: Participant Categories

 spacecraft: Participant type consisting of a single vehicle orbiting a celestial body or point, or as part of a set, such as constellations or formations.
 The term ‘spacecraft’ also includes assets in operations at, or in close proximity to, a remote body.
-These types of participants are referred to as in situ assets, and consist of rovers, landers, aircraft, etc. Navigation data to/from these participants are exchanged digitally, and are usually optimized in response to bandwidth, power, or message format constraints.
+These types of participants are referred to as in situ assets, and consist of rovers, landers, aircraft, etc. Navigation data are exchanged to/from these participants, and are usually optimized in response to bandwidth, power, or message format constraints.

-ground stations and space networks: Participant types that enable the spacecraft tracking and communications between the spacecraft and ground.
+ground stations and space networks: Participant types that enable spacecraft tracking and communications between the spacecraft and ground.
 Communications with the spacecraft are made possible by either a network of fixed ground stations located around the world, or a network of space-borne assets with a ground-based terminal.
 Some spacecraft are equipped with the necessary navigation software and/or hardware to do onboard orbit determination and control with data from space networks or communication links.
 Ground-based facilities that provide tracking capabilities are used to monitor the location of a spacecraft.
 Whenever an orbiting spacecraft passes across the field of view of a ground station, it is possible to collect tracking data that will be used for determining the spacecraft position and velocity.
 Some agencies have multiple stations operated by a central entity, referred to as a complex.
 Similarly, multiple space-borne assets in a network operated by a central entity are referred to as a fleet.

 agency center: Participant type that includes the facilities used for the uplink of commands or software loads to the spacecraft, as well as for spacecraft telemetry monitoring, tracking, flight dynamics, and other engineering activities.
-Navigation data may be exchanged between agency centers by operations staff (e.g., via facsimile, email, FTP, etc.), or by servers across a computer network common to both the broadcasting and acquiring agents.
+Navigation data may be exchanged between agency centers by operations staff (e.g., via email, FTP, etc.), or by servers across a computer network common to both the broadcasting and acquiring agents.

 navigation session: The interchange of navigation data messages between participants.